bruehldev/Prefux/README.txt

 --INTRO--

-Prefux is an attempt to implement or migrate the Prefuse library  (http://prefuse.org) in JavaFX.
+Prefux is an attempt to implement or migrate the Prefuse library  (http://prefuse.org) to JavaFX technology.

 Prefuse is a great Java-based toolkit for building interactive information visualization applications.
 Prefuse supports a rich set of features for data